ibm-cloud-docs/openwhisk/ow_watson_language_translator.md

 # {{site.data.keyword.languagetranslatorshort}} package

-The {{site.data.keyword.languagetranslatorfull}} translates text from one language to another.
+The installable {{site.data.keyword.languagetranslatorfull}} translates text from one language to another.
 The service offers multiple IBM provided translation models that you can customize based on your unique terminology and language.
 {: shortdesc}

 The {{site.data.keyword.languagetranslatorshort}} package contains the following entities.
 You can find additional details in the {{site.data.keyword.languagetranslatorshort}} API reference by clicking the entity name.